-All Ayurveda treatments, regardless of the personalized elements of a treatment that stem from a personal consultation, contain preparatory and elimination therapies.
-The preparatory therapies are the ones everyone likes and most Ayurveda is known for - massages, oil applications, steam baths, saunas and herbal baths.
+All Ayurveda treatments contain preparatory and elimination therapies.
+The preparatory therapies are the ones everyone likes and most Ayurveda is known for - oil applications, steam baths, saunas and herbal baths.
 Elimination therapies on the other hand, are the ones that some - if not most - people will find a little bit more challenging to accept.
 They consist of what is more commonly known as Panchakarma (ie. the five specialized elimination therapies): inhalation, purgation, emesis (vomiting), enemas and blood-letting.
 The latter three are very rarely carried out in Ulpotha.

 If an Ayurveda treatment is short in length, say the five day Ashinsanaya or one week Sanasuma programmes, then you only have enough time for preparatory treatments that would support inhalation as an elimination therapy.
 If you have time for the ten day Namaskaraya, 12 day Abhishekaya or two week Samadhiya programmes, then you can also undergo purgation.
 However, the consultation is critical to determine which of the elimination therapies are required.
 If someone is particularly weak, then they will be subject to much more of the preparatory treatments and very little of the elimination therapies regardless of how long a programme they have chosen.
 In other words, while you need to be on a long Ayurveda programme to undergo elimination therapies, it's not necessarily the case that you will definitely be subject to them.